Overview

 In‑app tools & calculators

-Members need practical tools to self-serve: budgeting, payment, taxes, and agent connection.
-Reduces avoidable LO calls.
+Members need practical tools to self‑serve: budgeting, payment, taxes, and agent connection.
+This reduces avoidable calls.

 Re‑entry & status

 Make return paths obvious and show what’s left.
-Push/email status updates minimize confusion on uploads and reviews.
+Proactive status updates reduce confusion on uploads and review steps.

-Prioritize, group, and order to match mental models.
+Prioritize and group inputs to match member mental models.

 Findable re‑entry, clear status, proactive communication.